Steps of Paul - 7 Nights

 Snaking its way along the beautiful coastline of Turkey’s seafront city of Dikili is a lush landscape of green forestry and expansive golden sands.
 Sparkling crystalline turquoise waters complete the captivating scenery.
 Here you have the opportunity to visit the Ancient Pergamon and the ancient Acropolis.
 The remains of the healing temple of Asklepion is the final stop of the day.

-In Turkey’s picturesque seaside resort of Kusadasi, St Paul wrote a letter to the Ephesians and preached at the Great Theatre of Ephesus.
+In Turkey’s picturesque seaside resort of Kusadasi, St. Paul wrote a letter to the Ephesians and preached at the Great Theatre of Ephesus.
 The second-largest city of the Roman Empire is also the home of one of the Seven Wonders of the Ancient World – the Temple of Artemis.
-You will learn about this and more on our complimentary tour to ancient Ephesus and the city of Miletus.
+You can learn about this and more on our incredible tour to ancient Ephesus and the city of Miletus.

 Patmos is the smallest of the Greek Dodecanese islands and also its most spiritual.
 The tranquil island is famously known for being the location where John the Apostle experienced the vision that inspired the Book of Revelations.
 The last remaining disciple was banished to Patmos by Rome.
 Follow in the footsteps of pilgrims to St John’s Monastery and the Holy Grotto of the Apocalypse.

 Known for ancient industry and silver-mining, this humble town on the tip of the Attica Peninsula is making a comeback.
 Lavrio’s marina, beaches and mineral museum attract groups with time to explore, but even a fleeting visit leaves an impression.
 Meet restauranteurs boasting locally caught octopus and stuffed squid, and taverna hosts who welcome you like a friend returning from sea.